Collaboration blends fashion, film studies and spark of fun

 Cornell Fashion + Textile Collection and Cornell Cinema are working together on a film series featuring influential costume designer Edith Head.

-Read moreImage: The world premiere of Possible Landscapes (2024), directed by Kannan Arunasalam, and produced and conceptualized by Tao DuFour and Natalie Melas, at Cornell Cinema in September 2024.
+Read moreImage: The premiere of Possible Landscapes (2024), a feature documentary directed by Kannan Arunasalam, and produced and conceptualized by Tao DuFour and Natalie Melas, at Cornell Cinema in September 2024.

 Cornell Cinema is one of the leading campus film exhibition programs in the country and an integral part of the fabric of campus life at Cornell.
 The cinema presents more than 75 films each semester and features an eclectic mix of contemporary and classic titles from around the globe.
 Working in collaboration with partners across campus and beyond, Cornell Cinema seeks to spark conversation, inspire innovative thinking, and advance interdisciplinary teaching through collective encounters with the art of film.